+2.6.
 Biochemical analysis of LV samples

 Samples taken from the identical parts of the LV of the excised hearts were dried and after cooling period they were weighed and digested by microwave digestion with nitric acid and hydrogen peroxide.
 The total calcium content in the prepared samples was measured photometrically using flame photometry (Eppendorf, Efox 5053, Germany).
-Results are expressed as $\mu g/g$ of dry tissue.
+Results are expressed as μ g/g of dry tissue.

 The collagenous proteins of the LV myocardium were determined as hydroxyproline concentration with an adjustment by factor 7.46 as previously described (Pelouch et al. 1995).
-Hydroxyproline concentration was measured as follows: homogenates of myocardial tissue (6.3 %) were hydrolyzed with an equal volume of 4.2 mol/l NaOH at 120 °C for 20 min.
+Hydroxyproline concentration was measured as follows: homogenates of myocardial tissue (6.3%) were hydrolyzed with the equal volume of 4.2 mol/l NaOH at 120 °C for 20 min.
 Oxidation of the hydrolyzate (0.1 ml) was started with the addition of chloramine-T reagent (0.9 ml) at 25 °C and was stopped after 50 min by adding Ehrlich's aldehyde reagent (1.0 ml).
-After incubation of samples at 65 °C for 20 min the absorbance of developed chromophore was read at 550 nm.
+After incubation of samples at 65 °C for 20 minutes the absorbance of developed chromophore was read at 550 nm.

+2.7.
 Histological examination

 After macroscopic examination, the heart was dissected and the tissue blocks of the transversely sectioned left and right cardiac ventricles and left atrium (incl. auricle) were taken for histological examination.
-The material was fixed by immersion in 4 % formaldehyde for 5-7 days.
-Paraffin sections (6 μm thick) were stained with hematoxylin-eosin and Masson's blue trichrome.
+The material was fixed by immersion in 4 % formaldehyde for 5 - 7 days.
+Paraffin sections (6 μm thick) were stained with haematoxylineosin and Masson's blue trichrome.
 Photomicrographs were made with a Lucia G software version 4.51 (Laboratory Imaging, Prague, Czech Republic).
-A six-point scale (Score 0 to 5) for the semiquantitative evaluation of histopathological changes
+A six-point scale (Score 0 - 5) for the semiquantitative evaluation of histopathological changes in the myocardium was used as previously described (Simunek et al. 2004).